Authorization Holds

 Authorization hold states

-Authorization holds can be in one of the following states:
+Authorization holds can be in one of the following statuses:

 PENDING: Active hold, decreasing the available balance.